Nipun Akter

 Nasrin Akter Nipun, known by her stage name as Nipun is a Bangladeshi film actress.
+She was the former general secretary of Bangladesh Film Artistes Association, the organisation of local film artists.
 She won the National Film Awards twice - Best Actress for Shajghor (2007) and Best Supporting Actress for Chander Moto Bou (2009).
-As of 2014, she has acted in a total of 35 films including Pitar Ason, Rickshawalar Prem, Praner Shami, and Porichoi.
+As of 2014, she has acted in a total of 35 films, including Pitar Ason, Rickshawalar Prem, Praner Shami, and Porichoi.